Tutorial 10: Storing & Retrieving Data

 • Apply tidyverse workflows across alternative data sources (CSV, JSON Lines, DuckDB) to wrangle, flatten, and join auction data into tidy tables suitable for analysis.

-• Analyze outcomes and telemetry by creating visuals and simple metrics (seller_focus, win_rate) to identify patterns that could indicate shill behaviour.
+• Analyse outcomes and telemetry by creating visuals and simple metrics (seller_share, win_rate) to identify patterns that could indicate shill behaviour.

 The Business Challenge: Identifying Shill Bidding